321 Data Backup Strategy Explained

 • Choose backup retention: How long do you want to save the updates of your database?
 It depends on the memory space and the duration needed to look for stored archival data.
 Is there something related to the legal demands of retention time for data in your industry?

-• Choose a backup verification: Make sure your backups are valid and restorable.
-From time to time, you need to run tests on your data backups by restoring them in another place/device to ensure they are intact and working well.
+• Choose a backup verification: Make sure your backups are valid and recoverable.
+From time to time, you need to test your data backups by restoring them to another place or device to ensure they are intact and working well.

-The rule of thumb for backup in a 321 rule of backup contains three copies of your data placed onto different forms of storage media, where one is situated elsewhere.
-It is an efficient procedure that greatly minimises data loss, hence a vital ingredient in every data protection process.
+The rule of thumb for backup in a 321 rule of backup is to have three copies of your data placed onto different forms of storage media, one of which is situated elsewhere.
+This efficient procedure greatly minimises data loss and is vital to every data protection process.

 321 Backup Rule Examples